CliMA/CloudMicrophysics.jl/docs/src/IceNucleationParcel0D.md

   and homogeneous freezing with deposition growth.

 We start with deposition freezing on dust.
-The model is run three times for 30 minutes simulation time, (shown by three different colors on the plot).
+The model is run three times using the `"MohlerAF_Deposition"` approach for 30 minutes simulation time, (shown by three different colors on the plot).
 Between each run the water vapor specific humidity is changed, while keeping all other state variables the same as at the last time step of the previous run.
 The prescribed vertical velocity is equal to 3.5 cm/s.
 Supersaturation is plotted for both liquid (solid lines) and ice (dashed lines).
+The pale blue line uses the `"MohlerRate_Deposition"`approach.
+  We only run it for the first GCM timestep because the rate approach requires the change in ice saturation over time.
+With the discontinuous jump in saturation, the parameterization is unable to determine a proper nucleation rate.
+When we force the initial ice crystal number concentration for this simulation to match that in the `"MohlerAF_Deposition"` approach, we obtain the same results as in the `"MohlerAF_Deposition"` approach for the first GCM timestep.

 ```@example
 include("../../parcel/Tully_et_al_2023.jl")